Thermal Imaging Surveys

-A thermal imaging camera (also called an infrared camera) uses heat signatures to build and image.
+A thermal imaging camera (also called an infrared camera) uses heat signatures to build an image.
 A normal camera will use light to capture an image.
-This means a thermal imaging camera can see any hot spots which the naked eye would miss.
-Thermal imaging can be used during a visual inspection.
+This means a thermal imaging camera can see any hot spots which a normal camera, or the naked eye would miss.
+Thermal imaging can be used during a visual inspection to spot hidden electrica faults.

 Why you need thermal imaging?